bs-components/bs-components/readme.md

 ---

-TODO:
+TODO: button work and tests

+Status:
-* Alerts (dismissal with animation)
+* tooltip - done with tests
-* Buttons (toggle collapse?)
-* Forms? (html5 validation works or use framework solution) may want to do the tooltip part
+* popover - extended tooltips to handle this use case - needs tests

-* Scrollspy
+* alert - todo
+* button - partial with no tests yet (but nothing linked to collapse)
+* collapse - done with no tests (planning to reevaluate for a more bootstrap consistent experience)
+* dropdown - done with no tests yet
+* modal - done with no tests yes
+* scrollspy - todo (low priority)
-* Tabs (Navs & List group) - note most frameworks have a router solution for this problem
+* tab - todo (Navs & List group) low priority because many frameworks already have tab solutions

+not planned:
-* carousel? (there are lots of solutions for this out in the world)
+* carousel - not planned but maybe later.  (there are lots of solutions for this out in the world)

-Done (ish):
-* Tooltips - has tests
-* Popovers - actually not a separate thing is uses tooltips
+* forms - not planned.  uses almost no bootstrap js
-* Modal - needs tests
-* Dropdown -
-* Collapse
-* Buttons

 nothing to do (css only):
+* forms (limited js to do tooltips validation but bootstrap doesn't include that in their code)
 * badge
 * breadcrumb
 * button groups